Conquer the Challenging Rainbow Mountain Trails: Explore the Best Tracks South of Rotorua

 Is There a Fee to Access the Rainbow Mountain Trails?

-You won't pay any fee to access the trails.
-This free access supports trail maintenance and enhances visitor safety, ensuring you enjoy your hike or bike ride without worrying about additional costs or permits.
+There is no fee to access the Rainbow Mountain Trails.
+This free entry supports trail maintenance and ensures visitors can enjoy hiking without additional costs or permits.

 Are Guided Tours Available for the Trails?